 Potential environmental constraints on the property are being analyzed and park features will be selected after public input meetings.
 Calavo Park will be designed to meet the recreational needs of Spring Valley residents of all ages and interests.

 The first public meeting took place Wednesday, August 21, 2019 at the Spring Valley Community Center.
 If you missed it, here's a look at the park location, and here are recreational options that were shared with attendees: Play Board, Fields Board, Event Spaces Board, Gathering Places Board and Additional Opportunities Board.
+An online survey was posted for those who could not attend the first meeting.
+The survey ended October 31, 2019, and all feedback was tallied and utilized to create two conceptual options for the park.

 Design and environmental analysis per the California Environmental Quality Act are currently underway and will take approximately 1 year.
 Once design and environmental analysis are complete, the County will seek construction funding.
 To date, $7.4M has been secured for this project, which includes funding for land acquisition, design and environmental analysis.
 Total project cost will be determined once design is complete.